How to find your hurt

 The best way to heal this hurt

-Do you have an area of your life that isn't working?
+Do you have an area of life that isn't working?

 Are you having a difficult time?
 Do you have a relationship or an area of life that isn't working?
 Would you like to have this area clear up?
 You can.
 The best way to do this is to work directly with Bill Ferguson and attend our weekend workshop, Return To The Heart.
 You can also participate in our Mastery Program.

 You can create a great life, but you have to know how.
-Our free e-course will walk you through the steps.
+Our free e-course shows you the basic steps.
 As you work with the lessons, you change your life.